AndyTheDragon/Dat1Torsdag5/exercises.md

 3.c As the fields of the Room class are private, create getter()-methods for them,

-3.d Create a Building.java class with the following fields (use appropriate types):
+3.d Create a Building class with the following fields (use appropriate types):
 - rooms
    <details>
         <summary>
           Hint
         </summary>
-        This should be a datatype that can hold multiple objects of type Room.
+        This should be a datatype that can hold multiple objects of type Room, fx. an ArrayList.
     </details>
 - numberOfBathrooms
 - numberOfFloors
 - isOfficeBuilding